Yangsze Choo: Biography

 Choo was born in the Philippines, to a Malaysian family of Chinese descent.
 Her father was a diplomat and the family moved frequently, so she spent her formative years in Thailand, Germany, Japan and Singapore.
 She attended Harvard University and subsequently worked as a management consultant.
 She began to write after leaving management consultancy to focus on her family, often writing at night.

 Her first novel The Ghost Bride took three years to write.
 It is a fantasy novel, based on the practice of ghost marriage and drawing on Chinese mythology to create its world.
-It became a New York Times best-seller, and was selected as a Best Book by Oprah.com.
+It became a New York Times best seller, and was selected as a Best Book by Oprah.com.
 It later formed the basis of the Netflix-original series The Ghost Bride, which was co-directed by Malaysian directors Quek Shio-chuan and Ho Yu-hang.
 It starred Huang Pei-jia, Wu Kang-jen, Ludi Lin, and Kuang Tian.

 Her second novel, The Night Tiger took four years to write.
 It is set in 1931 in Malaya, then part of the British Empire, and addresses the Malaysian myth of the weretiger.
 It was selected as one of 70 works in the Big Jubilee Read, a campaign to celebrate the Platinum Jubilee of Elizabeth II.

+Choo published another novel, The Fox Wife, in 2024.
+It is set in Manchuria in the early 1900s, and centers on a fox spirit hunting for justice.
+The book was longlisted in 2025 for the International Dublin Literary Award and became a finalist for the World Fantasy Award for best novel.